SAP-archive/teched2020-DEV161/exercises/ex8/README.md

 6. In SAP Business Application Studio, open a new terminal, and navigate to your project's root folder.
    <br><br>![Open Terminal](./images/openTerminal.png)<br><br>

 7. Configure your GitHub user information.
-Enter your email address and username.
-You can use the email address that you've used to register your GitHub account:
+Enter your email address and user name.
+You can use the email address that you used to register your GitHub account:
    ```
    git config --global user.email "you@example.com"
    git config --global user.name "Your Name"